ClickCease

 Rules of Evidence Specific to Nevada

-Nevada courts follow specific rules for admitting social media evidence.
-These rules ensure that only relevant and reliable evidence is considered during trials.
+Nevada courts follow specific rules for admitting this evidence.
+Furthermore, these rules ensure that only relevant and reliable evidence is considered during trials.
 Understanding these rules is essential to use or challenge social media evidence in court effectively.

 Methods of Collecting Evidence